All Blacks Sam Cane Fractures His Neck Against South Africa

 Hansen says that he was just happy that this wasn’t a career-ending injury for Cane.

 “So, once you remove, I suppose, the drama of it being a neck injury, you’ve just got to look at it and treat it like any fracture.
-The good news is he will play again.”
+The good news is he will play again,” Hansen said.

-Radio New Zealand says that Hansen had Ardie Savea replace Cane, and he managed to score to give All Blacks a 32-30 win over South Africa.
+Radio New Zealand says that Hansen had Ardie Savea replace Cane, and he managed to score to give the All Blacks a 32-30 win over South Africa.

 All Blacks team doctor Tony Page says that a large part of Cane’s recovery will be giving it time.

 “Like any fracture, it takes a couple of weeks and months.
 It will probably take about three months for the bone to get strong but we’ll just take it step-by-step.
-The operation is really just to keep everything in the right place so the bone can heal on its own accord.”
+The operation is really just to keep everything in the right place so the bone can heal on its own accord,” Page said.